 Admissions timelines are school-set: The school states an internal Year 7 application timing of 31 October, but does not publish a full admissions calendar for tests, interviews and offers.
 Families managing multiple applications should confirm dates early and keep written records.

-Who it suits: families seeking an independent setting up to age 16 with an Islamic environment and a structured approach to learning, who are prepared to do careful due diligence on compliance, leadership stability and safeguarding actions.
-The defining challenge is not academic ambition, it is confidence in operational delivery after the January 2025 inspection findings.
+Who it suits: families seeking an independent setting up to age 16 with an Islamic environment and a structured approach to learning, who are prepared to do careful due diligence on compliance and leadership stability.
+Safeguarding was confirmed as effective in January 2026, but fire safety, premises, and leadership standards remain unmet.
+The defining challenge is confidence in operational delivery under the new leadership team.

 The school does not publish a clear 2025/26 fees table on its main pages.
 The latest inspection documentation lists annual day fees as £4,800 to £5,160 at the time of the January 2025 inspection.
 Parents should confirm the current 2025/26 schedule directly with the school.